- Duration: March 2015 – March 2019

 ACCOMPLISHMENTS UNDER EXISTING ACTIVITIES

-- Facilitated introduction of a new fee schedule for small and medium enterprises by the Afghan Investment Support Agency, enabling these enterprises to better forecast and manage their budgets.
+- Facilitated introduction of a new fee schedule for small- and medium-sized enterprises by the Afghan Investment Support Agency, enabling these enterprises to better forecast and manage their budgets.

-- Supported implementation of an electronic collateral registry to enable entrepreneurs and small business owners to leverage their assets and strengthen their access to credit.
+- Supported implementation of an electronic collateral registry to enable entrepreneurs and small business owners to leverage their assets and strengthen their capacities to access credit.

-- Reduced average time to obtain residential and construction permits from eight to five months thereby improving market efficiencies and promoting transparency.
+- Reduced average time to obtain residential and construction permits from eight to five months in Kabul municipality thereby improving market efficiencies and promoting transparency.